 ‘One of the very best Primary School libraries I have seen as President of the School Library Association,’ said Kevin Crossley Holland

-The school library is open every day for children to visit at break and lunchtimes and after school on Mondays until 3.30pm.
+The school library is open every day for children to visit at break and lunchtimes.

 It is comfortable space enabling us to develop the children’s reading and encouraging a lifelong love of books and reading for pleasure.
-We stock a large selection of books for all age groups from picture books to non-fiction along with a graded reading scheme.
+We have embraced the Essex Year of Reading 2022.
+The Library holds a large selection of books for all age groups from picture books to non-fiction along with a graded reading scheme.
 Every class has a dedicated library slot each week with their teacher and the librarians enabling recommendations and book discussion.

 During the year we run several second-hand book sales and sell bookmarks rubbers and pencils for the children to purchase.
 These sales raise funds allowing us to keep our wonderful Library well stocked for all children to enjoy.